 This unprecedented shortage made national news and mobilized organizations nationwide to recruit and train lower risk individuals, including young people and students, to serve as poll workers.
 To ensure that democratic participation is never again so acutely threatened, we must continue to apply the lessons we learned during the 2020 election cycle and strengthen our election system year after year by recruiting and training new poll workers.

 The Georgia Youth Poll Worker Project recruits college students to become poll workers and signed up and trained 1,000 youth poll workers in Metro Atlanta for the 2020 election.
 The movement organizes colleges and universities, youth groups, and local governments and leverages social media and local and national partnerships to recruit young poll workers.
-To start your own project, check out my guide, The Hitchhiker’s Guide to Building a Youth Poll Worker Project.
+To start your own project, check out Evan’s guide, The Hitchhiker’s Guide to Building a Youth Poll Worker Project.

 - Follow the Georgia Youth Poll Worker Project on Instagram!